 Stop 4 | Agua Fresca at Jugos y Frutas

-Let’s be honest, this Colorado native is not used to the humidity of the Caribbean, so stop number four on this tour was a welcomed treat!
+Let’s be honest, this Colorado native is not used to the humidity of the Caribbean.
+This meant that stop number four on this tour was a welcomed treat!
 Jugos y Frutas is a colorful fruit market and Agua Fresca joint just a short walk from our last stop.
 Alejandro read off the long list of flavors to choose from including tamarind, pineapple, pozol-cocoa, and more!
 I went with lime and mint and smiled ear to ear when I was handed a cup the size of my head filled with this refreshing, sweet juice!

 We then got to explore the fruit market where Alejandro helped identify the various peppers used in Mexican cooking and pointed out some of the more obscure fruits we may not be used to seeing in the states!